A Resource for North Carolina Homeowners’ Associations to Facilitate Solar Projects

 SYSTEM DESIGN AND PLACEMENT REQUIREMENTS

-To the maximum extent possible, a roof-mount solar energy system shall be installed so as to minimize its exposure when viewed from area open to common or public access (e.g., public streets, neighboring lots, or association properties or common areas).
+To the maximum extent possible, a roof-mount solar energy system shall be installed so as to minimize its exposure when viewed from the area open to common or public access (e.g., public streets, neighboring lots, or associated properties or common areas).
 Alternatively, the system may be ground- or pole-mounted, provided such a system does not extend above the fence line and is screened from view from areas open to common or public access.

 Solar panels on front-facing or side-facing roof surfaces visible from areas open to common or public access must be mounted in the plane of the roof surface minimizing stand-off distance from roof.
 Panels in other locations may be angled to achieve optimum solar gain provided the top edge of the panel does not extend above the roof peak.
 All panels must be located entirely within a boundary defined by the roof eaves and peak.
 Visibility of the underside of the panels shall be minimized from areas open to common or public access.